brentkearney/workshops/README.md

 # Workshops

-"Workshops" is a web-based conference/workshop management application, built with [Ruby on Rails](http://rubyonrails.org).
-A _workshop_ is like a conference, only with less people, typically experts in a subject domain who are invited to an event to share their research with peers.
-This software is intended for institutions/organizations who host workshops.
+"Workshops" is software for managing small conferences.
+It is made with [Ruby on Rails](http://rubyonrails.org) and released under the GPL-A open-source license.
+The software is intended for institutions/organizations who host workshops.
+Although it is in production use at the [Banff International Research Station](https://workshops.birs.ca/events/future), it is still in the early stages of development &mdash; meaning it is not yet ready for use by other organizations because there are not enough features yet.

+However, contributions are most welcome.
+If you would like to add features yourself, please [let me know](mailto:brentk@birs.ca), and/or submit a Pull Request.
+Or if you would like to pay me to develop features for you, please [contact me](mailto:brent@netmojo.ca).

-Installation instructions below.
+Installation instructions are below.

 ### Current Features
+* Sign-ins and sign-ups for authorized event members, staff, and admin.
+* Workshop scheduling: organizers can enter their workshop schedules, including talks with abstracts/descriptions, and choose when to publish their schedules to the public.
+* Default schedule templates that staff can edit.
+Defaults get applied to all workshop's schedules which have not yet been edited.
+* All text editing areas support LaTeX formatting via [MathJax](https://www.mathjax.org), for mathematical formulae.
+* Schedules and most data from Workshops is accessible via JSON, for easy display on external websites, [like this](http://www.birs.ca/events/2017/5-day-workshops/17w5030/schedule).
+* Staff get email notifications when schedules of currently running workshops are updated.

+* Event Invitations feature sends a unique link to invited participants for RSVP to the event.
+* RSVP feature allows invited participants to confirm or decline the invitation, and send messages to the organizer.
+If confirming, collects data for hotel reservations and other needs via web form, optimized for autofill.
+Automatically sends confirmation email to confirmed participants, and automatically notifies organizers of all RSVP replies.

+* Supports events in multiple locations, each location having its own default settings, email templates, etc..
+* List of workshops can be navigated by user's events, future events, past events, events by location, and by year.
+* List of a workshop's participants grouped by attendance status (Confirmed, Invited, Declined, etc..), with more detailed profile views of each participant.
+* Convenience buttons to email all participants, or all organizers of an event.
+* Fine-grained role-based access controls for many features allowing different levels of privilege between admin, staff, organizers and participants.

 * Workshop data is imported via calls to an external API.
-* Role-based access control allowing different levels of privilege between admin, staff, organizers and participants.
-* Staff and admin users can login, and Workshop organizers can signup and login.
-* Shows index listings of all events, future events, past events, events by location, and by year.
-* Background jobs to update event membership data from external data source.
+* Background jobs to sync event membership data with external data source via API.
-* Shows workshop members, plus their details to varying degrees depending on user's privilege level.
-* Staff & organizers can click a button to send email all to workshop participants.
-* Staff can edit events if the staff user's location matches the event location.
-* Organizers can edit some of their event's data.
-* Staff can edit default workshop schedule templates.
-* Organizers can easily edit and publish the schedules of their workshop(s).
-* Staff get email notifications when schedules of currently running workshops are updated.
-* Default times for new schedule items are estimated based on previous schedule entries, to reduce data entry time.
-* Authenticated JSON API for [an external video recording system](http://www.birs.ca/facilities/automated-video) to update lecture records.
+* Authenticated JSON API for [an external video recording system](http://www.birs.ca/facilities/automated-video) to update lecture records based on recordings made.
-* Public access to workshop event information and schedules via JSON.
-* Application settings stored in the database, allowing admins to easily change settings with web interface.
+* Application settings are stored in the database, allowing staff and admins to easily change settings with web interface.

-### Future Features:
+### Upcoming Features:
+* Integration with external email delivery service, with email template management.
-* Staff can manage buildings and rooms, and assign participants to (i.e. hotel) rooms.
+* Staff and Organizers can add and invite members to their workshop.
+* API integration with the Visual One room booking software, used by many hotels and conference centers, for automatic room booking.
+* Staff can assign hotel rooms, generate reports for hotel room bookings, and manage other hospitality details for workshop participants.
+* Scheduled tasks, such as reminder emails for participants to RSVP, room booking tasks, etc..
 * Staff and admin can create new events.
-* Staff and Organizers can add and invite members to their workshop.
-* Invitations will include a one-click RSVP link, allowing members to setup profiles, etc..
-* Staff can assign hotel rooms and manage other hospitality details for workshop participants.
-* Admin users can manage other users (add/remove/change passwords, etc) .
+* Admin users can manage other users (add/remove/change passwords, etc).
-* An email system to facilitate communication between various parties, including email templates and scheduled sending.
-* When organizers schedule a participant to give a talk, members get notified with a link to fill in the talk title and abstract.
 * Drag & drop interface to re-arrange schedule items.
-* Interface for admin users to manage application settings and permissions.
+* When organizers schedule a participant to give a talk, members optionally get notified with a link to fill in the talk title and abstract.
-* Addition of a forum/mail list software for each workshop.
-Considering embedding [Discourse](http://www.discourse.org), with an updated editor to support mathematics.
+* Addition of a forum/mail list software for each workshop, such as [Discourse](http://www.discourse.org).
 * Crowd-sourcing feature for workshop participants to post open problems to the public, soliciting solutions.